AI Music Statistics 2025 – Market Size & Trends

 Generative AI Music Industry

-Generative AI in music is estimated to be valued at $2.92 billion in 2025.
+Generative AI in music is estimated to be valued at $2.92 billion by the end of 2025.

 In 2024, the market was already valued at $2.38 billion, highlighting its steady rise.
 This rapid expansion is expected to continue, reaching approximately $18.47 billion by 2034, with a CAGR of 22.72% between 2025 and 2034.

 One key reason for this expansion is the rising demand for personalized music.
-AI-driven recommendation systems are now essential for streaming platforms, creating tailored playlists that keep listeners engaged.
+AI-driven recommendation systems are now essential for streaming platforms, creating tailored playlists that engage listeners.
 As people look for music that matches their tastes, AI is transforming how songs are discovered and enjoyed.

 What Percent Of Music Is AI Generated?